 ABSTRACT

 Brams and Kilgour (2017) begin their recent essay on the Electoral College by pointing out the obvious, but nonetheless regularly neglected, fact that states that are non-competitive may have a decisive impact on Electoral College (EC) outcomes and shape the electoral strategies of the candidates in the competitive states, especially if there is asymmetry in the partisan balance in the non-competitive states.
 Their contribution is to offer combinatorics insights into the implications of such asymmetries in the form of three new indicators: Winningness, Vulnerability, and Fragility.
 They then explore the magnitude and effects of these three measures for the presidential elections of 2000, 2004, 2008, and 2012.
-One contribution of this note is to extend their analyses of these measures to an additional 34 elections: every election in the modern two-party post-Civil War era from 1868 through 2016.
+The major contribution of this note is to extend their analyses of these measures to an additional 34 elections: every election in the modern two-party post-Civil War era from 1868 through 2016.
 We find the Winningness measure to predict very well over the entire set of 38 presidential elections.
 Inspired by their work, we also offer a new and simpler metric for partisan asymmetries in noncompetitive states and show how it can predict the expected closeness of EC outcomes as well or better than the more complex combinatorics measures they propose.

 Keywords: Electoral College; Non-Competitive States; Voting Power; Presidential Elections